ManageIQ/guides/developer_setup.md

 If this happens, you may be missing developer tools in your OS X. Try to install them with `xcode-select --install` and re-try.

+* `bin/setup` fails to install the 'sys-proctable' gem, or installs the wrong version.

+If this happens it may be a Bundler issue.
+Try running `bundle config specific_platform true` and re-try.